dan-v/rattlesnakeos-stack/FLASHING.md

 Next, go to `Settings -> Developer` settings and toggle off the `Enable OEM unlocking` setting.

-<b>Note: I think it's important to mention that disabling OEM unlocking does significantly increase the security of your device, but it also increases potential for bricking your phone.
-If you somehow manage to get the device into a non booting state while OEM unlocking is disabled AND you lose the generated signing keys, you wouldn't be able to generate a new valid image to get your phone booting and it would essentially be bricked.</b>
+<b>IMPORTANT: disabling OEM unlocking does significantly increase the security of your device by not allowing someone with physical access to unlock your bootloader and reset your device, but it also increases potential for bricking your phone.
+So it is up to you to determine if the extra security is worth the risk.
+In the locked state, your bootloader will only accept OTA updates signed by your custom key.
+This means if your device ever got into a non booting state with your bootloader locked and OEM unlocking disabled, the only way to fix it would be generating a booting OTA update signed with your keys and applied in recovery mode.
+So for example, if you lost your signing keys or just weren't able to generate a new booting OTA update for some reason, your device would be bricked.</b>